ChicagoHarris/Weather-and-Crime/Pipeline_Scripts/README.md

 ```

 ###Contents
-The necessary scripts are all included here but the RDS model files are not due to size and number.
+The necessary scripts are all included but the RDS model files are not due to size and number.
 * nat_pipeline.sh
 * GetUpdateWeatherData
 * GetUpdateMetarData